 These start with creating omnichannel journeys for customers that integrate multiple touchpoints on different channels.
 They also automate communications specifically based on their interaction with the brand.

 Create Messages that will make them love your Brand

-Diving deeper into this, it means – based on the bespoke customer journey characteristic to your business – creating messages that build rapport, scheduling them in an effective manner, delivering them in such a way they are being consumed and processed best – ultimately helping you become a memorable, loved brand.
+Diving deeper into this, it means – based on the bespoke customer journey characteristic of your business – creating messages that build rapport, scheduling them in an effective manner, delivering them in such a way they are being consumed and processed best – ultimately helping you become a memorable, loved brand.

 To achieve this, technology plays a very important role, indeed.
-There are multiple platforms used to deploy advertising on each channel as well as tools used to close analytics loops that deliver insight or the reporting & delivery optimisation software – to name but a few.
+There are multiple platforms used to deploy advertising on each channel as well as tools used to close analytics loops that deliver insight or the reporting & delivery optimization software – to name but a few.

 Further – we have the organic, “non-paid” side of Social Media & Content Marketing.
 This includes Influencers.
 They have always been around, but their reach has massively grown due to new technology applications / channels – and ultimately the internet.
 That has allowed them to make the transition from “trusted people” to marketing vehicles.

 How content is being integrated into the customer journey, followed by marketing activities, is the second angle to innovate from

 There are of course tech integrations that can go into this.
 Automation based on which and how much of the content a brand puts out is being consumed by a prospective customer.
 But where there really is a continuous opportunity to manifest is in the very creation of the content.